Follow them or perish

 That’s why you have to go back and edit to vary the length.

-Start with a short sentence.
+Start short.
 Then maybe throw in a longer one.
 Not too long.
-And soon you start to dance with your writing.
-A rhythm appears.
+And soon you start to dance with your writing as a rhythm appears.
+See what I mean?

 My wife is a trained English teacher.
-So a few years back, I asked her for feedback on my writing (without the semicolon lectures).
+A few years back, I asked her for feedback on my writing (without the semicolon lectures).

 She crushed me.